Tuskegee Airmen: Legacy and honors

 Four Tuskegee airmen went on to become generals.
 For keeping his cool in the face of Qaddafi's troops, James was appointed a brigadier general by President Nixon.
-However, he was not the only Tuskegee graduate to make flag rank.
+He was not the only Tuskegee graduate to make flag rank.
 James followed in the footsteps of Benjamin O. Davis Jr., the original commander of the 332nd Fighter Group and the first black general in the U.S. Air Force.
 Another Tuskegee aviator, Lucius Theus, retired a major general after dedicating most of his 36-year career in the Air Force to improving the military's bureaucracy, helping to implement a direct deposit system for service members.
-In 2019, at 100 years old, Colonel Charles McGee was promoted to honorary Brigadier General.
+In 2019, at 100 years of age, Colonel Charles McGee was promoted to honorary Brigadier General.

+Coleman Young served in the 477th Medium-Bomber Group of the as a second lieutenant, bombardier, and navigator.
+As a lieutenant in the 477th, Young played a role in the Freeman Field Mutiny in 1945.
+Young later was elected mayor of Detroit, MI and served from 1974 to 1994.
+Young was the first African-American mayor of Detroit.

 In 2006, California Congressman Adam Schiff and Missouri Congressman William Lacy Clay Jr., led the initiative to create a commemorative postage stamp to honor the Tuskegee Airmen.

 The 99th Flying Training Squadron flies T-1A Jayhawks and, in honor of the Tuskegee Airmen, painted the tops of the tails of their aircraft red.
 On 1 August 2008, Camp Creek Parkway, a portion of State Route 6 in south Fulton County and in the City of East Point near Atlanta, Georgia, was officially renamed in honor of the Tuskegee Airmen.
 The road is a highway that serves as the main artery into Hartsfield-Jackson International Airport.

 The Heinz History Center in Pittsburgh presented an award to several Western Pennsylvania Tuskegee veterans, as well as suburban Sewickley, Pennsylvania dedicated a memorial to the seven from that municipality.
 An exhibit was established at Pittsburgh International Airport in Concourse A.